Table of Contents

 • Raw image data (camera image)

-• Camera parameters (e.g., intrinsic parameters)
+• Camera parameters (such as intrinsic parameters)

 • Timestamp

-• The transformation matrix of the camera in world coordinates
+• Camera transformation matrix in world coordinates

 • Tracking status